netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 documentation](https://learn.netdata.cloud/docs/agent/collectors/ebpf.plugin#integration-with-appsplugin) for the full list of per-application charts.

-For example, the following screenshot shows how Firefox closes files, deletes files, and writes to the VFS over the course of a few minutes.
+For example, the green lines in the following screenshot shows how Firefox closes files, deletes files, and writes to the VFS over the course of a few minutes.

 ![Screenshot of eBPF metrics in Netdata](https://user-images.githubusercontent.com/1153921/84086279-5e482480-a99c-11ea-8262-fcd4b8343c0c.png)